VANCOUVER WEST AIKIKAI

 What is next after this program?

-Once the two-week intro program is over, we will be continuing with our standard beginners classes.
+Once the three-week intro program is over, we will be continuing with our standard beginners classes.
 The students who wish to continue practicing Aikido are welcome to join our dojo, and start attending our beginners program.
 Once the beginners are proficient enough in their ukemi and with basic foot work, they are encouraged to start attending our regular classes, taught by our Chief Instructor, Ishu Ishiyama Shihan, 7th dan.
 You can continue attending both beginners and regular classes for as long as you wish!

 Who is the instructor for the intro program?

 The main instructor for the intro program (and for the beginners program thereafter) is Valentine Kabanets, 3rd dan, with over 10 years of Aikido practice (in Canada, Japan, USA, and UK).
 He's been practicing Aikido under Ishiyama Shihan's guidance since 2005, and has also been influenced by other Aikido teachers, in particular, by Tada Shihan, Osawa Shihan, and Tissier Shihan.

 What happens in an Aikido class?